TheDIYGuy999/statusLED/README.md

-#status LED Arduino library
+# statusLED Arduino library

-This is an Arduino library for controlling status LED
+This is an Arduino library for easy LED control: dimming, flash sequences etc.

 ## Features:
 - Switching the LED on and off